scoutapp/scout_apm_elixir/README.md

-# Scout Elixir App Monitoring & Development Profiler
+# Scout Elixir Performance Monitoring Agent

 Scout monitors the performance of Elixir applications in production and provides an in-browser profiler during development.
 Metrics are reported to [Scout](https://scoutapp.com), a hosted application monitoring service.